 Kromme Rade – Kortenhoef

-This site is a nature reserve, called Het Hol, west of the town of Hilversum, in the central area of the Netherlands.
-It consists of peatland and meadows, interspersed with water and brook forest.
-Originally this area was one large fresh water marsh, but since medieval times peat has been mined here and this activity shaped the landscape.
-The reserve itself isn’t accessible, but along the reserve is an old path, called Kromme Rade.
-Along this path are some locations where you can take samples.
+This site is a nature reserve called Het Hol, located west of the town of Hilversum in the central Netherlands.
+It consists of peatland and meadows, interspersed with water bodies and brook forest.
+Originally, the area was a single freshwater marsh, but since medieval times peat has been mined here, and this activity has shaped the landscape.
+The reserve itself is not accessible, but along its edge runs an old path called the Kromme Rade.
+Along this path there are several locations where samples can be taken.

 My samples come from three locations: